 Sparebanken Sor also maintains sizeable buffers of high quality liquid assets.
-As of September 2020, liquid assets accounted for around 19% of tangible assets, comprising cash and deposits with the central bank and the securities portfolio that is in a vast majority Aaarated instruments in the form of Norwegian covered bonds, bonds from the government and other public entities and other issuers.
+As of September 2020, liquid assets accounted for around 17% of tangible assets, comprising cash and deposits with the central bank and the securities portfolio that is in a vast majority Aaarated instruments in the form of Norwegian covered bonds and bonds from the government and other public entities.

 We note that these holdings are mostly Norwegian securities and covered banks of other local banks, which could be a source of vulnerability from a concentration-risk perspective and in case of a systemic liquidity crunch, but reduces the bank's currency exposure.
-The bank reported a consolidated liquidity coverage ratio (LCR) of 152 % as of September 2020, well above the regulatory requirement and mitigating to a some extent the market funding dependence concerns that we have.
+The bank reported a consolidated liquidity coverage ratio (LCR) of 168% as of March 2021, well above the regulatory requirement and mitigating to a some extent the market funding dependence concerns that we have.